rust-lang/nomicon/src/other-reprs.md

 C, and is explicitly contrary to the behavior of an empty type in C++, which says they should still consume a byte of space.

-* DST pointers (fat pointers) and tuples are not a concept in C, and as such are never FFI-safe.
+* DST pointers (wide pointers) and tuples are not a concept in C, and as such are never FFI-safe.

 * Enums with fields also aren't a concept in C or C++, but a valid bridging